Why is it important?

 These projects have been implemented, are in development, or are in progress:

-We are looking to deliver these projects in the future:
+The projects that we are looking to deliver in the future are:

 - Innovative parking provision

 - Sustainable transport and public realm improvements package

 - Bath Top of Town Transport and Movement Study

 - Milsom Quarter Masterplan